Admission deadlines: Fall - January 15

 CSCI 6907Special Topics *

-Any special topics course taken for credit towards the degree must focus on security or cryptography and be approved by the faculty advisor.
+*Any topics course taken to fulfill the security course requirement must focus on security or cryptography and must be approved in advance by the advisor.
+Non-security special topics courses can, with approval, be counted as electives.

 Electives